Basic commands

 Show the accounting information of a detailed job:

-$ sacct -j <jobid>
+sacct -j <jobid>

-With -l option show all the fields:
+The flag -l shows all the fields:

-$ sacct -l
+sacct -l

 To show only specific fields: